snowplow/snowplowanalytics.com/_posts/2019-05-06-snowplow-objc-tracker-1.1.0-released/index.md

 <h2 id="exceptions">2.
 Crash tracking</h2>

 Automatic crash tracking has been added to the new tracker version.
-This means an `application_error` event is recorded whenever the app crashes: providing valuable data about when an app has crashed, and enabling analysis to identify if particular parts of the app, app versions, hardware versions or user actions are more likely to cause the app to crash, so that issues can be proactively spotted, diagnosed and addressed.
+This means an `application_error` event is recorded whenever the app crashes: providing valuable data about when an app has crashed, and enabling analysis to identify if particular parts of the app, app versions, hardware versions or user actions are more likely to cause the app to crash so issues can be proactively spotted, diagnosed and addressed.

 Automatic crash tracking is enabled as follows: